Andrew McCutchen Player Props: Pirates vs. Rockies

 Andrew McCutchen At The Plate

-- McCutchen is hitting .238 with five doubles, six home runs and 18 walks.
+- McCutchen is batting .234 with five doubles, six home runs and 20 walks.

-- McCutchen has reached base via a hit in 18 games this season (of 30 played), and had multiple hits in five of those games.
+- McCutchen has picked up a hit in 19 of 32 games this year, with multiple hits five times.

+- He has hit a home run in six games this year (18.8%), homering in 4.6% of his plate appearances.

-- McCutchen has an RBI in 10 of 30 games this year, with multiple RBI in four of them.
-He has also driven in three or more of his team's runs in one contest.
+- In 34.4% of his games this season, McCutchen has had at least one RBI.
+He's picked up more than one in 12.5% and driven in three or more of his team's runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.